arduino-uno/talif-blog/README.md

 ## Introduction

-Talif is a simple CMS for easy blogging.
+This PHP project is a simple CMS for easy blogging.
 It uses AdminLTE for Admin Panel & Dashboard.
-Talif is Easy to Install.
+AdminLTE - Web BLog is Easy to Install.
 You can login to the dashboard to do everything form creating a blog post or page to setting site preferences or even change your Blog Template.
 This is what it currently looks like:

 ![screen-shot](https://raw.githubusercontent.com/arduino-uno/talif-blog/main/images/screenshot.png)